sahiljhawar/GPInter/README.md

 Run the notebook `main.ipynb`

-`Left click` on the plot to add a new point
+- `Left click` on the plot to add a new point
-`Right click `on the plot to remove a point (deletes the nearest point to cursor) Use `sliders` to change length scale and amplitude `Reset` button resets the plot to initial state
+- `Right click `on the plot to remove a point (deletes the nearest point to cursor)
+- Use `sliders` to change length scale and amplitude
+- `Reset` button resets the plot to initial state

 ## TODO

 - [ ] Refactor code and implement `Kernel` base class
-- [ ] Impletement more kernels
+- [ ] Implement more kernels
 - [ ] Drop down menu to choose different kernels on the fly